processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## backup

-Store the database to backup file
+Backup the Mnesia database to a binary file

 __Arguments:__